prokube/fnf_scratched/README.md

 i don't wanna repeat information so the basics are NOT at https://prokube.github.io/fnf_scratched/home in all of its basic-HTML goodiness

-btw this isn't in the Expected State sorry scratchers :( im trying lol (but i did get the latest project copy inserted so yeah)
+btw this isn't in the Finished State sorry scratchers :( im trying lol

 i love how this already has more than twice the commits CollabOS does

-71 69 84 32 70 85 78 75 89